 Her life is not easy, she lost her sight at 18 months, lost the ability to laugh, cannot walk, cannot sit unaided, has to be tube fed and has hundreds of seizures a month.

 But we try not to focus on the bad, it's about grabbing the good stuff, her smile lights up the room, she knows who we are, responds and reacts to us, she loves music and the one word she can say is 'mama'.

 We were lucky to be referred to Charlton Farm by our Lifetime nurse.
 We had somewhere to be a 'normal' family, to make friends with other families who understand, no explanations needed.

-Some of our favourite memories have been made at Charlton Farm, one of the being the first time Jasmine met Santa, she fell in love with his deep voice & his beard, she had everyone smiling & a few 'happy' tears were shed.
+Some of our favourite memories have been made at Charlton Farm, one of the being the first time Jasmine met Santa, she fell in love with his deep voice and his beard, she had everyone smiling and a few 'happy' tears were shed.
 Another, to hear her squealing as we cycled around the gardens on an adapted bike, she loved the wind through her hair.

 So many other great memories have been made and we thank the hospice and everyone involved behind the scenes - volunteers and fundraisers for making each one possible.

 We don't know how long we have, but at Charlton Farm we have the chance to live, thank you."